awcodify/sysctl-theme/README.md

 ## Important Notes

-- This theme requires Jekyll 4.2 or higher
+- This theme requires Jekyll 3.9 or compatible versions
 - For best performance, optimize your images before adding them to your site
 - The theme includes built-in dark mode that respects user system preferences